yhatt/jsx-slack/docs/block-elements.md

 - `dispatchAction` (optional): By setting `true`, the input element will dispatch [`block_actions` payload](https://api.slack.com/reference/interaction-payloads/block-actions) when used this.
 By defining interaction type(s) as space-separated string or array, [you can determine when `<Input>` will return the payload.](https://api.slack.com/reference/block-kit/composition-objects#dispatch_action_config)
   - `onEnterPressed`: Payload is dispatched when hitting Enter key while focusing to the input component.
   - `onCharacterEntered`: Payload is dispatched when changing input characters.
-- `value` (optional): An initial value for plain-text input.
+- `value` (optional): An initial value for the input.
 It should be a valid string for the input type.
 - `autoFocus` (optional): Set whether the element will be set the focus automatically within the modal/home container.

 #### <a name="user-content-input-text-props" id="input-text-props"></a> Props for `<Input type="text">`